treep78/ember-resources/README.md

 Now our Component is capable of triggering Route actions!

 ### YOUR TURN : Handling Actions
-Now that you've seen how this works with 'updatePokemon', add actions called `destroyPokemon` to the Route and Component, and add a 'DELETE 'button to the Component Template.
+Now that you've seen how this works with `updatePokemon`, add actions called `destroyPokemon` to the Route and Component.
+Then, add a 'DELETE 'button to the Component Template that triggers both actions.

 ## Non-CRUD Actions
 There's no rule that actions need to be related to CRUD.
 Suppose we wanted to add a button to 'pokemon-snippet' that would toggle between hiding and showing the details (e.g. 'generation') of a given Pokemon.
 In our Component, let's create a new property, `isExpanded`, and a new action, `toggleExpanded`.